Looking back at the iconic Burt Reynolds in just a few of his comic and celebrated roles…

 Archer meets Burt Reynolds, Qutmaster

 In a more recent role again as himself, Reynolds stole Archer’s thunder in this pop cultured laden adult animation.
 A series where there’s been more than a few Burt Reynolds references.
-With films including Gator (1976), The Longest Yard (1974) and Smokey and the Bandit.
 However, in his personal (cartoon) appearance, Reynolds voiced himself in an episode called The Man from Jupiter.

 In another episode – and related to a running gag – the super-spy is looking for his father, with Reynolds one of the possible men.
 With Archer hoping it will be his idol, and an actor whose style he copied on many occasions during the series.
 For example on one Archer demands a Trans-am and a moustache.

 In other wee remembrances, Reynolds as the sex symbol of the 70s Reynolds stripped off for a certain women’s publication posing on a rug.
-The actor was also mentioned in The Fall Guy (1981- 86) theme song and made appearances as himself in series.
-Robot Chicken (1985) Reynolds made a huge impact in the late 1990s with Striptease (1996) and in Boogie Nights (2005).
+The actor was also mentioned in The Fall Guy (1981- 86) theme song and made appearances as himself in the series, Robot Chicken (1985).
+Reynolds also made a huge impact in the late 1990s with Striptease (1996) and in Boogie Nights (2005).

 Films he could have acted in included Terms of Endearment (1983) in Nicholson’s role and Soapdish (1991) in Kevin Kline’s part.
 Reynolds also famously turned down the role of James Bond.
 As for me, I’ll always recall Burt Reynolds as he stole the scenes as the Bandit, drove the extra mile in the Cannonball Run and hit the target in Archer.
 In all his roles, I’ll remember this actor from Jupiter – and later from Tinseltown – both with and without that trademark ‘tache.’